 What Is Shear Wall?

 Shear wall is a vertical element used to resist lateral forces such as wind and seismic forces act on a building structure.
 It works as a vertical cantilever beam supported at the ground carrying vertical load together with columns.
-Shear walls are mainly used in tall buildings.
+They are mainly used in tall buildings.

 In the past two decades, shear walls became an important part of high-rise buildings.
 As a part of an earthquake building design, these walls are provided in building plans to reduce lateral displacements under earthquake loads.